-Many of turmeric’s health benefits are likely derived from the spice’s powerful antioxidant and anti-inflammatory effects, according to Dr. Melissa Young, an integrative medicine specialist at the Wellness Institute.
+Many of turmeric’s health benefits are likely derived from the spice’s powerful antioxidant and anti-inflammatory effects, according to Dr. Melissa Young, an integrative medicine specialist at the Wellness Institute in Cleveland.

 So, how much of this super spice should you be ingesting?